dharmit009/Golang/importAndExport.md

 # Exported Names:

-Anything which starts with a capital letter is an exported name in go for example: `pi`.
+Anything which starts with a capital letter is an exported name in go for example: `Pi` of math package.